Gaston III of Foix: The sovereignty of Béarn

 Fébus once again took advantage of the hostilities.
 Charles V wished to replace the English-backed King Peter with his own candidate, Henry of Trastámara, Peter's illegitimate half-brother.
 Fébus, like Charles, supported Henry of Trastámara, to whom he entrusted his illegitimate son, Bernard of Béarn.
-Fébus' support paid off as Henry of Trastámara seized the throne in 1366.
+Henry of Trastámara seized the throne in 1366.
 The partisans of King Peter mounted a counteroffensive in the winter of 1366, with the Black Prince, the Albrets, the Armagnacs, and Peter himself all taking part.
-The expedition of the Black Prince began with success on 3 April 1367 at the Battle of Nájera, but the tide would soon turn as Peter of Castile's conduct caused infighting among his supporters (Note: He had many of the prisoners of the battle executed, squandering any chance of obtaining ransoms.
+The expedition of the Black Prince began with success on 3 April 1367 at the Battle of Nájera, but Peter of Castile's conduct caused infighting among his supporters (Note: He had many of the prisoners of the battle executed, squandering any chance of obtaining ransoms.
 He also did not pay the Gascon troops that he hired enough, causing many desertions.) while disease would decimate the remaining army.
 (Note: Only one in five soldiers survived.)
-The Black Prince became infected by the disease and returned from the ruined expedition "all broken."
+The Black Prince became infected by the disease and returned from the ruined expedition "all broken".
 Since 8 May 1366, Fébus had been preparing Béarn for a general mobilization pending the return of the expedition; he published an ordinance to the same effect on 27 July 1367.
-The routed army finally crossed Béarn in the summer of 1367, with the Black Prince seeking prior authorization from Fébus and agreeing to pay for his supplies up to "the least hen."
+The routed army finally crossed Béarn in the summer of 1367, with the Black Prince seeking prior authorization from Fébus and agreeing to pay for his supplies up to "the least hen".
 This episode amounted, for the Black Prince, to a de facto recognition of Béarn's full sovereignty.
-Little is known of Aliénor's, Fébus' mother, death which occurred around 1369, near Le Mas-d'Azil in the County of Foix.